 Go short.
 Tasks should be as long as you need but as short as possible.
 Confusing, right?

-It’s impossible to track the status of a project when you only have big buckets of time to look at.
+It’s impossible to track the status of a project when you only have big buckets of time to look at it.
 If you know your project is going to take 3 months then you don’t want to wait until nearly the end before someone tells you that their parts aren’t going to be done on time.
 That’s why we break projects into smaller sections, so it’s easier to track how they are going.
 It’s also a lot easier to get the project back on track when you are only a few days out from the task at hand rather than a few weeks (or longer).

 A good rule of thumb is to keep your tasks between half a day and 4 weeks in duration.
 Ask your subject matter experts for advice if you think any of your tasks are too long.